wilsonmar/wilsonmar.github.io/_posts/2021-07-01-water-conservation.md

 ## Minimal water dish washing

-Paper plates and bowels can be thrown away after use, but they create a disposal problem (no landfills for you).
+Paper plates and bowels can be thrown away after use, but that creates a disposal problem (no landfills for you).
+Dry conditions make burning of trash potentially catasphoric.

 US FDA's guidelines include not using a towel to dry dishes (it's more sanitary to let them air dry).